-The manufacturer's own operating manual is attached to each PTO shaft.
+The manufacturer's own operator's manual is included with each PTO shaft.
 This includes detailed information on the relevant version of the PTO shaft.

 Check the guard components

 Check all guard components of the PTO shafts for wear or damage (visual inspection).
 Replace any defective guard components.
 An unguarded PTO shaft or damaged guard components can cause very serious injuries during operation.